colorblast/unintendedcon.github.io/src/posts/2020-02-16-how-to-frame-the-world.md

 As much as journalists claim that they seek the truth and objectivity, journalism has become a product so this monopoly does not satisfy everyone.
 In the age of social media, we see sites spring up to meet literally every ideological view or way of thinking.
 Platforms like Facebook and Twitter significantly reduced the friction involved in sharing information, especially emotionally-charged information.
 This has made it easy for things like fake news to proliferate.
 It has also created a toxic atmosphere where everyone is so emotionally-charged.
 This has had real-world effects in the keyboard warrior phenomenon.
 People are abstracted from the results of their actions and are increasingly not seeking to engage with people they disagree with, but perform and mock said person in front of their audience.

 Journalism has fallen by the sword of postmodernism whereby they've deconstructed literally everything that the only way forward is nihilism.
-Institutions deserve a check and should require accountability, but ironically the people who are supposed to hold them accountable, journalists, don't hold themselves accountable.
+Institutions deserve a check and should require accountability, but ironically the people who are supposed to hold them accountable, journalists, often don't hold themselves accountable.
 Fredrik De Boer had an excellent post on this (which he later deleted) called the irresistible force vs. the ironized object.
-When the media refuses to engage with it's critics, and instead labels them as Big \[whatever\] (which can be true, but doesn't necessarily enage with said criticism), it only increases the number of people who feel alienated by the surrounding media apparatus.
+When the media refuses to engage with it's critics, and instead labels them as Big \[whatever\] (which can be true, but doesn't necessarily engage with said criticism), it only increases the number of people who feel alienated by the surrounding media apparatus.

 This alienation has led to a significant change in the media landscape that is still on-going.
 We are seeing figures like Joe Rogan fill the gap left by the current media landscape.
 Podcasting is increasing, newsletters are increasing, decentralized individual media apparatuses are growing.
 In forming an exclusive media tribe that will only engage on specific stories, that portion of the media becomes irrelevant.